abhisekjha/Maithili-NMT/README.md

 - The Maithili-speaking community for their invaluable contributions and feedback.
 - Open-source projects and researchers in the field of NMT for their groundbreaking work and inspiration.

+ `translate.py`would be live once it is completed.
+Thanks for your patience.